That Darn Priest

-"That Darn Priest" is the season finale of the eighth season of the American sitcom Two and a Half Men and the final appearance of Charlie Sheen as Charlie Harper.
-The episode aired on February 14, 2011 on CBS.
-The episode is the 16th and final episode of the season, though it was meant to be the fifth to last episode, but the season was cut short due to Sheen's problems related to drug and alcohol abuse.
-Three weeks after the episode's original airing, Sheen was officially fired from the show.
+"That Darn Priest" is the season finale of the eighth season of the American sitcom Two and a Half Men, and the 177th episode overall.
+Written by series creators Chuck Lorre and Lee Aronsohn, along with David Richardson and Don Reo, and directed by James Widdoes, the episode is the final appearance of Charlie Sheen as Charlie Harper, and originally aired on CBS on February 14, 2011.
+The episode is the sixteenth episode of the season, though it was meant to be the fifth to last episode, but the season was cut short due to Sheen's problems related to drug and alcohol abuse.
+Three weeks after the episode's original airing, Sheen was fired from the show.
 CBS and Warner Bros. later announced that Ashton Kutcher would join the show's cast as Sheen's replacement.

-Upon airing, the episode was watched by 14.51 million viewers.
+Upon airing, the episode was watched by 14.51 million household viewers, and received positive reviews upon airing, with viewers unaware it was to be the final episode of the season, or the final episode to include Charlie Sheen.